 Alternatives to convenience checks

-Explore 0% promotional credit card deals
+0% APR promotional credit card deals

-Another way this card beats using convenience checks is with its lack of fees.
-With the Citi Simplicity® Card - No Late Fees Ever, there’s a $0* annual fee, no late fees and no penalty rate if you happen to miss a payment.
+Another way this card beats using convenience checks is its lack of fees — with the Citi Simplicity® Card - No Late Fees Ever, there’s a $0 annual fee, no late fees and no penalty rate if you happen to miss a payment.

 Take out a personal loan

 “A loan can give you more time to pay off your debt since it tends to come with longer terms than a balance transfer credit card,” he said.
 Plus, the payments and loan period are fixed, which allows you to budget accordingly and have an end date in clear sight.

-MagnifyMoney.com has a tool that lets you compare personal loan offers to see what’s available to you.
+LendingTree has a tool that lets you compare personal loan offers to see what’s available to you.

 Consider a home equity loan or line of credit

-The interest rate on these tend to be lower than personal loans or convenience checks; however, there are oftentimes closing costs and fees that come with taking out these types of loans, so make sure you do the math before you apply.
+The interest rate on these loan products tend to be lower than personal loans or convenience checks; however, there may be some fees that come with taking out these types of loans, so make sure you do the math before you apply.
 Plus, you’d be trading unsecured debt for secured debt, so if you can’t make the payments, you may risk losing your home.

 Use LendingTree’s home equity calculator to estimate how much you can borrow.